 Join us for the Teaching and Learning Conference

-Now in its seventeenth year, LJMU’s annual Teaching and Learning Conference provides an exciting forum to share and discuss innovative and effective teaching, learning and assessment practices, as well as explore findings from teaching-related research and evaluation.
-On the theme of ‘Visions for Learning’, this year’s two-day event will showcase the work of academic and professional service staff across a range of higher education teaching and learning topics.
+Now in its seventeenth year, LJMU’s annual Teaching and Learning Conference is a forum to share and discuss innovative and effective teaching, learning and assessment practices, as well as explore findings from teaching-related research and evaluation.
+On the theme of ‘The Changing Landscape of Higher Education’, this year’s two-day event will showcase the work of academic and professional service staff across a range of higher education teaching and learning topics.
 These include the use of interactive teaching methods, learning technologies and creative approaches to curriculum, teaching and assessment design.
 Supporting LJMU’s new strategic plan, this year’s conference will also include an international forum with the Wednesday afternoon sessions dedicated to exploring perspectives on student and staff exchange, internationalising the curriculum and trans-national education.

 Organised by the Pro-Vice-Chancellor (Education), Professor Peter Byers, with LJMU’s Teaching and Learning Academy, the Conference will be hosted by the Faculty of Arts, Professional and Social Studies at the Mount Pleasant Campus (Redmonds Building).
-Vice-Chancellor Professor Nigel Weatherill will open the Conference to our keynote presenter, Nick Hillman, Director of HEPI.
-We conclude day one with the Vice-Chancellor’s Address.
-Professor Simon Bates, University of British Columbia, Canada will open day two of the conference.
+Vice-Chancellor Professor Nigel Weatherill will open the Conference.

 The Conference is open to all LJMU staff, students and collaborative partner institutions.
-Additionally we warmly invite all colleagues working in post-16 education to attend this event, for which there is no charge, although places for external visitors, excluding LJMU partner institutions, are limited.
+Additionally, we warmly invite all colleagues working in post-16 education to attend this event, for which there is no charge, although places for external visitors, excluding LJMU partner institutions, are limited.